Rural Exchange

 Stage 3: Fieldwork

-The Stage 3 fieldwork is being led by UHI Perth, with Impact Hub Inverness, Science Ceilidh and Scotland's Rural College.
+The Stage 3 fieldwork was led by UHI Perth, with Impact Hub Inverness, Science Ceilidh and Scotland's Rural College.

-We will collect data through six linked work packages to develop an informed understanding of experiences of Community Led Local Development, Scottish Rural Network, and Scottish Rural Action, and develop future options and practical recommendations
+We collected data through six linked work packages to develop an informed understanding of experiences of Community Led Local Development, Scottish Rural Network, and Scottish Rural Action, and to develop future options and practical recommendations

-Our approach is informed by the need to:
+Our approach was informed by the need to:

 • test the Theories of Change to ask a range of stakeholders if the intended impacts are being realised (and if not, why not),